• Skip to primary navigation

 To make fried plantains

-• Bring a separate non-stick skillet to a medium high heat with organic canola oil.
+• Bring a separate non-stick skillet to a medium high heat with oil.
 (Put a shallow layer of oil into the skillet.
 The amount will vary, depending upon the size of your skillet.)

 Test the oil to see if it is hot enough by putting in one plantain slice.
 If bubbles immediately form around it, you know it's hot enough.